 Current conventional management of ASD includes interventions such as psychological, behavior, cognitive and speech therapies and symptom management using medications such as anti-depressants, anti-psychotics, etc., which often have significant side effects.
 Considering the current approach is rather limited and does not always confer with significant benefits, patients, care givers, clinicians and researchers alike continue to search for more effective therapies.

-Numerous research studies have demonstrated that stem cell therapy is safe, well tolerated and feasible in children with ASD.
-Stem cell therapy has been shown to not only reduce inflammatory markers and influence changes to the central nervous system but also improve behavior, socializing, nonverbal communication, and lethargy in children with ASD.
-These benefits and other therapeutic properties make stem cell therapy a promising option in the treatment of ASD.
+Numerous research studies demonstrated stem cells not only reduced inflammatory markers and influence change to the central nervous system, but also improve behavior, socializing, nonverbal communication, and lethargy in children with ASD.

 * UC-MSCs = umbilical cord derived mesenchymal stem cells, CB-MNCs = cord blood derived mononuclear cells, UCB = umbilical cord blood, AEs = Adverse Events, SAEs = Serious Adverse Events, ASD = autism spectrum disorder, CARS = Childhood Autism Rating Scale, ATEC = Autism Treatment Evaluation Checklist, MDC = monocyte-derived chemokine, TARC = thymus and activation regulated chemokine, VABS = Vineland Adaptive Behavior and Socialization Subscales, EGT = an objective eye gaze tracking measurement, CARS = Childhood Autism Rating Scale, CGI = Clinical Global Impression, ABC = Aberrant Behavior Checklist.